 What personal data we process

 Treating Disorders collects and processes the following personal data from therapy clients:

 Personal data: basic contact information: name, address, email, date of birth, contact number, and GP contact details.

 Sensitive personal data: Signed Therapy Client Agreement, therapy records (therapist notes, letters, reports and/or outcome measures).

 If you complete a web-based enquiry form, we will also collect any information you provide to us.
-All web services used by Treating Disorders London are GDPR compliant.
+All web services used by Treating Disorders are GDPR compliant.

-If you are referred by your health insurance provider, then we will also collect and process personal data provided by that organisation.
+If you are referred by your health insurance provider, then we will collect and process personal data provided by that organisation.
 This includes basic contact information, referral information, and health insurance policy number and authorisation for psychological treatment.

 The lawful basis for processing personal data

-Treating Disorders London collects the data outlined above in order to provide psychological therapy.
+Treating Disorders collects the data outlined above in order to provide psychological therapy.
 No information you provide is passed on without your consent.
 We will never sell your information to others.